Introduction to the kitchen

 So, when choosing a technology, donā€™t bother much (unless explicitly very much required) with all the intricacies of bundle size, because you must make it simple and get it working first.
 And when youā€™re done, you can optimize it anyways.

-Golden tickets made out of chocolate
+Golden tickets out of chocolate

 Letā€™s talk about something else..